-Law firms are more likely to identify their future leaders when they initiate a training process early in a lawyer’s career.
+Law firms are more likely to correctly identify the future leaders of the firm when they initiate a training process early in a lawyer’s career.
 Focusing on attorney development from the start also gives law firms a competitive advantage in attracting and retaining the most talented lawyers and in being better prepared for the future.

 The goals of an attorney development system include: